 It’s important to carefully differentiate between the terms “the strategy,” “a strategy” (or “the strategies”), and “a strategic plan.”
 For a facilitator attuned to rhetorical precision, each of these terms carries distinct meanings.
 However, many people tend to use them interchangeably, often leading to confusion.

 So, what distinguishes a strategic plan from a department plan, a product vision, a project plan, or a team plan?
 The primary difference lies in their scope.
-At its core, a “plan” can be succinctly defined in three words (or preferably five): “who does what” (by when).
-This basic principle of planning apply consistently across all levels of an organization.
+At its core, a “plan” can be succinctly defined with three words (or preferably five): “who does what” (by when).
+These components of every plan apply throughout every level of an organization (see Holarchy).

-Every business group needs answers to the nine questions listed in the “Strategic Planning Agenda”
+When planning, every group and individual need answers to the questions explained in our “Strategic Planning Agenda.”

 - Mission (why are we here?)